umlts/islandora_batch/README.md

 This module implements a batch framework, as well as a basic ZIP/directory ingester.

-The ingest is a two-step process:
+The ingest is a three-step process:

-* Preprocessing: The data is scanned, and a number of entries created in the Drupal database.
+* __Preprocessing:__ The data is scanned, and a number of entries created in the Drupal database.
 There is minimal processing done at this point, so it can complete outside of a batch process.
-* Ingest: The data is actually processed and ingested.
+* __Ingest:__ The data is actually processed and ingested.
 This happens inside of a Drupal batch.
+* __Cleanup:__ The batch entries in the Drupal database need to be deleted, so the associated temp files can be purged.
+This can be configured to happen automatically, or can be done manually.

 ## Requirements